Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

 \subsection{Experimental details}

 Single crystals of CeRh$_2$As$_2$ were grown in Bi flux starting from a mixture of pure elements Ce, Rh, As, and Bi with a molar ratio of $1 : 2 : 2 : 30$.
-Starting materials were sealed in an evacuated fused silica tube, which was heated to 1150$^\circ$ over 30~h, followed by a dwell at 1150$^\circ$ for 24~h, then gradually cooled to 700$^\circ$ at a rate of 2.5$^\circ /$h.
-The crystallographic structure of CeRh$_2$As$_2$ was verified at room temperature by a Bruker D8 Venture single-crystal X-ray diffractometer equipped with Mo radiation.
+Starting materials were sealed in an evacuated fused silica tube, which was heated to 1150 $^\circ$C over 30~h, followed by a dwell at 1150 $^\circ$C for 24~h, then gradually cooled to 700 $^\circ$C at a rate of 2.5 $^\circ$C$/$h.
+The crystallographic structure of CeRh$_2$As$_2$ was verified at room temperature by a Bruker D8 Venture single-crystal x-ray diffractometer equipped with Mo radiation.
 X-ray diffraction analysis shows that CeRh$_2$As$_2$ crystallizes in the tetragonal space group $P4/nmm$ (No. 129) with lattice parameters $a = b =$ 4.28~\r{A} and $c =$ 9.85~\r{A}, in agreement with a previous report \cite{Khim}.
-The transport measurements were performed using a Quantum Design Physical Property Measurement System (QDPPMS) equipped with a $^3$He option reaching a base temperature of $\sim$ 350~mK as well as an adiabatic demagnetization refrigerator reaching a base temperature of $\sim$ 100~mK.
-The four-wire resistance was measured using an AC resistance bridge (Lakeshore model 372).
-The anisotropic-transport measurements were performed on a microstructured device of CeRh$_2$As$_2$ fabricated using focused ion-beam (FIB) milling from a single crystal as shown in Fig. \ref{fig:CeRh2As2structure} (b).
+The transport measurements were performed using a Quantum Design physical property measurement system (QDPPMS) equipped with a $^3$He option reaching a base temperature of $\sim$ 350~mK.
+For zero-field measurements an adiabatic demagnetization refrigerator extended the base temperature down to $\sim$ 100~mK.
+The four-wire resistance was measured using an ac resistance bridge (Lakeshore model 372).
+The anisotropic-transport measurements were performed on a microstructured device of CeRh$_2$As$_2$ fabricated using focused ion-beam (FIB) milling from a single crystal as shown in Fig. \ref{fig:CeRh2As2structure}(b).
 After Laue-orienting the single crystal, it was polished along the $ac$-plane down to a thickness of 35 $\mu$m.
-Out of the oriented single crystal, a six-terminal L-shaped microstructured device was fabricated to measure the anisotropic electrical transport properties along the two bar-shaped sections aligned with crystallogaphic $a$ (D$_a$) and $c$ (D$_c$) axes as shown in Fig. \ref{fig:CeRh2As2structure}(b).
+Out of the oriented single crystal, a six-terminal L-shaped microstructured device was fabricated to measure the anisotropic electrical transport properties along the two bar-shaped sections aligned with crystallographic $a$ ($D_a$) and $c$ ($D_c$) axes as shown in Fig. \ref{fig:CeRh2As2structure}(b).
 The dimensions ($l \times w \times h$) of the two bar-shaped sections with current along $a$ and $c$ axes, namely D$_a$ and D$_c$, are 180 $\mu m$ $\times$ 35 $\mu m$ $\times$ 35 $\mu m$ and 120 $\mu m$ $\times$ 35 $\mu m$ $\times$ 35 $\mu m$, respectively.
 The current and voltage leads for the device are labelled in Fig. \ref{fig:CeRh2As2structure} (b).